Finding a Lawyer

 Many people are reluctant to see a lawyer because they are afraid legal services are expensive.
 Actually, in many cases, fees are moderate when you consider the important things at stake in family court.
 A lawyer's fee may be well worth the price to present your best possible case to the judge.

 When you first contact a lawyer's office to make an appointment, ask what the lawyer charges for an initial consultation.
-When you consult the lawyer in person, ask at the outset about fees.
-It is in the best interest of both the lawyer and the client to have a clear understanding of the fee for the lawyer's services in advance so there will be no misunderstanding later.
+When you consult the lawyer in person, ask about fees.
+You both need to have a clear understanding of the fees in advance so there will be no misunderstanding later.

 There are four ways lawyers typically charge for legal services: